 FIG. 6.
-Frequency matrix of C. elegans neuronal network thresholded at 0.6.
-We used a color scale (same as in Fig.3) to plot the persistence of neurons into the same groups, darker values corresponds to more persistent communities and, according to our hypothesis in the exploratory analysis, to specific functionalities
+(Color online) Frequency matrix of C. elegans neuronal network thresholded at 0.6.
+We used a color scale (same as in Fig. 3) to plot the persistence of neurons into the same groups, darker values correspond to more persistent communities and, according to our hypothesis in the exploratory analysis, to specific functionalities.